stevenmcdonald/IEnvoyProxy/README.md

 ## License

-IPtProxy is available under the MIT license.
+IEnvoyProxy is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.